AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 @app-post-transfer-route Switch back to `app.js` and create a `post` route that points to the `/transfer` URL path.
 We will fill in the body of the function for this route in the next few steps.

-## 3.5 - Calculate New Balances
+## 3.5 - Calculate and Set the From Balances

 @app-post-transfer-route-from-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring from.

 We have several values that have been entered into the HTML form in `transfer.ejs`.
 Upon form submission the request body will contain `from`, `to`, and `amount`.
-Current balances are stored in the `accounts` object in this form `accounts[‘savings’].balance`.
-Using these values calculate the new balance of the account we are transferring from.
+Current account balances are stored in the `accounts` object.
+As an example to access the current balance for the savings account use `accounts["savings"].balance`.
+Using these values, calculate the new balance of the account we are transferring **from**.
+Then set the balance to that amount.

-## 3.6 - Calculate New Balances
+## 3.6 - Calculate and Set the From Balances

 @app-post-transfer-route-to-balance Still in `app.js` and in the function body of the post route we are going to calculate the new balances for the account we are transferring to.

 We have several values that have been entered into the HTML form in `transfer.ejs`.
 Upon form submission the request body will contain `from`, `to`, and `amount`.
-Current balances are stored in the `accounts` object in this form `accounts[‘checking’].balance`.
-Using these values calculate the new balance of the account we are transferring from. **Hint: you will need to use `parseInt()`**
+Current account balances are stored in the `accounts` object.
+As an example to access the current balance for the savings account use `accounts["savings"].balance`.
+Using these values, calculate the new balance of the account we are transferring **to**.
+Then set the balance to that amount. **Hint: you will need to use `parseInt()`**

 ## 3.7 - Convert Account Data to JSON

-@app-post-transfer-route-write-json Still in `app.js` and in the function body of the post route, convert the `accounts` javascript object to JSON using the stringify function some this JSON in a variable called `accountsJSON`. **Hint: set the replacer argument to `null` and the space argument to 4 of the stringify function for well formatted JSON.**
+@app-post-transfer-route-write-json Still in `app.js` and in the function body of the post route, convert the `accounts` javascript object to a string using the `JSON.stringify` function save this string in a variable called `accountsJSON`.

 ## 3.8 - Write Account Data to JSON file

-Still in `app.js` and in the function body of the post route, use the `writeFileSync` function of the built-in `fs` library to write the variable `accountsJSON` to the file located at `src/json/accounts.json`.
-If at any point `accounts.json` gets overwritten copy the JSON from `account_backup.json`.
+Still in `app.js` and in the function body of the post route, use the `writeFileSync` function of the built-in `fs` library to write the variable `accountsJSON` to the file located at `json/accounts.json`.

+Notes:

+- If at any point `accounts.json` gets overwritten and you would like the original back copy the JSON from `account_backup.json` to `account.json`
+- Specify the absolute file path using `path.join` & `__dirname`
+- Write the file with the `UTF8` encoding.

 ## 3.9 - Redirect with a Message

 @app-post-transfer-route-redirect Still in `app.js` and in the function body of the post route, render the `transfer` view and pass an object with the following key value pair:

-- `message: “Transfer Completed”`
+- `message: "Transfer Completed"`

 ## 3.10 - Add Payment Feature

 @app-payment-feature The payment feature of the application is similar to the transfer feature.
 Add this new feature using this general outline of the steps:

-- Near your existing routes in `app.js` create post and get routed with a URL path of `/payment`.
-The get route should render the `payment` view.
+- Near your existing routes in `app.js` create a get route with a URL path of `/payment` that renders the `payment` view.
+- Below the payment get route create a post route with a URL path of `/payment` and an empty function.
+- In the body of the payment post route function:
+  - Subtract `req.body.amount` from `accounts.credit.balance` and save it back to `accounts.credit.balance`
-- In the body of the post route function subtract `req.body.amount` from `accounts[‘credit’].balance` and add it to `accounts[‘credit’].available` (remember to use `parseInt()` when adding).
+  - Add `req.body.amount` to `accounts.credit.available` and save it back to `accounts.credit.available` remember to use `parseInt()` on both values when adding.
-- Convert the javascript object to JSON and write it to a file.
+  - Convert the `accounts` javascript object to a JSON string and save it to a variable called `accountsJSON`
+  - Write `accountsJSON` to a file. **Note: write the file with the `UTF8` encoding.**
-- In the body of the post route function render the `payment` view and pass an object with the following key value pair, `message: “Payment Successful”`
+  - Render the `payment` view and pass an object with the following key value pair, `{ message: "Payment Successful", account: accounts.credit }`

 # Module 04 - Creating a Data Access Library